sergiocollado/potpourri/Notes_on_Linux/build_and_run_minimal_linux_with_busybox_system_in_qemu.md

 cd ..

 # launch the system
-qemu-system-x86_64 -kernel bzImage -initrd initrd.img
+#qemu-system-x86_64 -kernel bzImage -initrd initrd.img
+# in need of killing qemu: killall qemu*

-# you can use also: -nographic -append 'console=tyyS0'
+# you can use also: -nographic -append 'console=tyyS0', so:
+qemu-system-x86_64 -kernel bzImage -initrd initrd.img -nographic -append 'console=ttyS0'
 # so you handle a serial interface
-# in need of killing qemu: killall qemu*

 ```